jonyoung123/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes working directory to previous one scripts that lists all files in the current, parent and boot directories script that prints the type of a file
+script that changes working directory to previous one scripts that lists all files in the current, parent and boot directories script that prints the type of a file script that copies all html files into the parent folder